-This means we must ask the member if there is something going on, if they've been feeling well lately or if they need additional support.
+This means we must ask the member if they might have a disability, or if something might be going on with their mental health.
 We need to do this in a way that builds trust, which means respecting high standards of confidentiality.